-If, however, a member of staff fears that a child is in immediate danger or at risk of serious harm and there is not time to refer to a safeguarding officer, or in the unlikely case that the safeguarding officer and secondary officers are all working on other cases or not available due to it being an out of hours incident, a referral should be made to children's social care (directly to the local authority where the child lives) and/or the police immediately.
+If, however, a member of staff fears that a child is in immediate danger or at risk of serious harm and in the unlikely case that the safeguarding officer and secondary officers are all working on other cases or not available due to it being an out of hours incident, a referral should be made to children's social care (directly to the local authority where the child lives) and/or the police immediately.
 This should only be done in very rare cases.
 The number to call can usually be found by carrying out an internet search for "Children's Services" + the name of the local authority.